wujiaqi06/SGV-caller/README.md

 custom_rna_annotation
 ```
 custom_reference_genome is the directory and filename of the custom reference genome file.
 This file should contain a single sequence and its sequence name should not overlap with the sequence name in the fasta data file.
 custom_codon_fasta_annotation_file is the directory and filename of the custom codon annotation file.
+Please note that columns are separated by tabs, NOT spaces.
 Its format is:
 ```
 S	21563..25384
 ORF3a	25393..26220